-If you have appointed the services of a funeral director (or if the person who has died has a funeral plan in place), they can help you acquire all the necessary paperwork.
+If you have appointed the services of a funeral director, they can help you acquire all the necessary paperwork.

 Planning your own funeral

-Most people choose to appoint the services of a funeral director to help them with the funeral arrangements.
+Most people hire a professional funeral director to help them with funeral arrangements.

 Funeral directors provide a range of services, including: